Skip to main content

 Where do I park when I visit?

 The Paine is located at 1410 Algoma Boulevard in Oshkosh, Wisconsin.
 Visitors may park in the parking lot on Algoma Boulevard located next to the Paine mansion, which offers accessible parking spaces and a drop-off area near the entrance gate.
-A second lot with accessible parking is located on Congress Ave.
-Across from the carriage house and conservatory.
+A second lot with accessible parking is located at 1413 Congress Ave., across from the carriage house and conservatory.
 Visitors may also park along the street on Algoma Boulevard, Congress Avenue, and Elmwood Avenue.

 Does the Paine close in winter weather?